realth000/gitsumu/README.md

 The most similar command is
 	add''';
+const myCommandResult3 = '''x86_64''';
+const myCommandResult4 = '''unknown''';
 ```

 Options:

 * `ignoreStderr`: Still save contents if the custom command output contents to stderr. `bool` type, default is false.
 * `useStderr`: Save the content in stderr as result. `bool` type, default is false.
+* `platforms`: Specify only run the command on which platform, default value is all platforms.
+* `platformDefaultValue`: Set the command result on platforms that not included in `platforms`, default is an empty string.

 ### Change save path